 Previously, Dan worked on four presidential and three gubernatorial campaigns as one of California’s leading political strategists.
 He served as the national Director of Communications for the 2000 presidential campaign of U.S. Senator John McCain and was the chief media spokesman for California Governor Pete Wilson.

 In 2010, Dan was appointed Chairman of the California Fair Political Practices Commission (FPPC), where he implemented groundbreaking campaign finance disclosure requirements.
-Dan also was a founder and cochairman of the Voices of Reform project, the bi-partisan statewide effort whose work laid the foundation for California’s landmark redistricting reform.
-After completing his FPPC term, Dan registered as a No Party Preference voter.
-In 2014, he ran for statewide office as a non-partisan candidate for California Secretary of State.
+Dan also was a founder and cochairman of the Voices of Reform project, the bipartisan statewide effort whose work laid the foundation for California’s landmark redistricting reform.
+After completing his FPPC term, Dan registered as a No Party Preference voter and launched Fixing California, an organization dedicated to campaign finance and political reform.
+In 2014, Dan ran for statewide office as a non-partisan candidate for California Secretary of State.